 A statement by our poetry faculty distills their approach to teaching:

+At Spalding, poetry students are exposed to a range of contemporary poetry, from new formalism to free, open forms to language poetry or experimental poetry.
 Mentors follow the students’ lead and work with their poems as objectively as possible, not encouraging poets to “write like me” but to flourish in their chosen styles.
 Faculty stress reading the work aloud, placing the work in context and developing a poetic voice, as well as considerations such as the integrity of the line in open form, stanza formation, use of form or rhyme (if applicable), connections to contemporary poets and others in literary history, and revision.

 Alums’ poetry collections have been published by University of Georgia Press, University Press of Kentucky, Milkweed Editions, and many other distinguished presses.